-With the lack of female representation in the science departments, Elaheh Khozeimeh and Ingrid Pickering, two members of the chemistry department at the University of Saskatchewan, felt the need for a group focused on Women in Chemistry.
+With the lack of female representation in the science departments, Elaheh Khozeimeh and Ingrid Pickering, two members of the chemistry department at the University of Saskatchewan, and Kelly Summers, a PhD candidate in chemistry, felt the need for a group focused on Women in Chemistry.

 Khozeimeh, a research fellow at the Eric Price Research Group, and Pickering, a U of S professor and Canada Research Chair of geology, were driven to action after four chemistry students heard about the idea for a group and expressed their interest.
 WIC is an initiative created by students, faculty and staff that aims to develop the capacity of gender minorities, not only in chemistry but in science as a whole.

 Bryden Hughton, a fourth-year chemistry student, explains the importance of inclusion in WIC, because she believes that everyone needs to be brought into the conversation on diversity.

 “I specifically hope that it’s not just women,” Hughton said.
 “It’s also gender minorities, as well as men, because the group isn’t about making sure women now have more chances than men, it’s about equalling the playing field.”

 WIC held their first meeting on Sept.
 25 as a way to introduce the new group and encourage involvement from any member of the campus community, regardless of their field of study.
 Monthly meetings will focus on specific topics and discussions in areas that affect women in the sciences.
 Interested students can contact WIC by email at

 Sydnie Gengler, a fourth-year chemistry student, explains that having a group of people who share her interests is beneficial for a future career in academics or industry.
 At her previous university, Gengler saw a group similar to this and felt that it could be a positive space at the U of S as well.